programmerraja/MyBlog/content/misc/Finance  & stock.md

 Standard Deviation: Measures the total risk of a fund's portfolio and how much the return deviates from the expected return.
 A higher standard deviation means higher volatility.

 Sorno Ratio: Measures the risk-adjusted performance of a fund, specifically focusing on downside risk.
 A higher ratio indicates better risk-adjusted returns2.
-Generally a ratio between 1 and 2 is considered good2.
+Generally a ratio between 1 and 2 is considered good.

 Beta: Measures the risk of a fund compared to the market.
-A beta less than 1 indicates lower risk than the market, and a beta greater than 1 indicates higher risk than the market2.
+A beta less than 1 indicates lower risk than the market, and a beta greater than 1 indicates higher risk than the market.

-Upside Capture Ratio: Measures how well a fund performs relative to the benchmark during a rising market2.
+Upside Capture Ratio: Measures how well a fund performs relative to the benchmark during a rising market.

 Downside Capture Ratio: Measures how well a fund performs relative to the benchmark during a falling market

 Operating Profit Margin: This indicates the profitability of a company’s core operations.

 Return on Equity (ROE): This measures how efficiently a company is using shareholders' investments to generate profit.
-A ROE of 15% or higher is considered a good benchmark2.
+A ROE of 15% or higher is considered a good benchmark.

 **Return on Capital Employed (ROCE)** is a financial metric that measures a company's ability to generate profits from its capital employed (the total capital used for running the business). (higher is good)

-Free Cash Flow: This is the cash a company generates after accounting for capital expenditures, indicating financial health and flexibility2.
+Free Cash Flow: This is the cash a company generates after accounting for capital expenditures, indicating financial health and flexibility.

 Market Capitalization: Companies can be categorized by their size and this will influence the type of stocks you choose2.